 Access is also possible over Koropuku tops down to the head of the Poulter valley.
 A traverse of Mt.
 McRae looks feasible up the side creek just upstream of the Hut on the TL.
 Access down into the Poulter is from the low point between point 1710m and Mt.
 McRae, and a passage can be found through the scrub via a dry gut that comes in a couple of hundred metres upstream of Poulter Biv.

 The Hut needs a leak check done during rain, and sealing if necessary.
 The louvre windows are often a source of moisture and in the longer term could be replaced with double glazed single pane awning windows.
 This could be done when the frame repairs are done on the wall window.
-The toilet door and pad clearance are on DOC's to-do list.
-The Koropuku sections of track could do with a trim and more marking.
+Unfortunately the wooden spoon (Scotland!) has vanished.
+Would the person that removed it please make amends.

 Provisions on Site

-Three billies (two lids), an aluminum wash basin, two plastic buckets, two bench seats, two seats made from wooden crates and sacking, a small kitchen table, an old first aid kit and manual, a plastic brush and shovel, a hearth brush and shovel, a Forest Service food bin, an axe plus spare handle, a broom plus spare handle, a spade, a slasher, a flat file, a rasping file, a large shovel handle, a makeshift ladder, one spare pane of louvre glass, half a roll of malthoid, a handful of white permolat markers, a wall-mounted can opener, a small wall-mounted mirror, a four-slice toasting rack for the fire, a cheese grater, an egg beater, a wooden spoon, a game of tiddlywinks, a small library, and a guitar.
+A bow saw, three billies (two lids), an aluminum wash basin, three buckets, two bench seats, two seats made from wooden crates and sacking, a small kitchen table, an old first aid kit and manual, a plastic brush and shovel, 2 hearth brushes and shovels, a Forest Service food bin, an axe plus spare handle, a broom plus spare handle, a spade, a slasher, a flat file, a rasping file, a large shovel handle, a makeshift ladder, one spare pane of louvre glass, half a roll of malthoid, rat poison, a handful of white permolat markers, a wall-mounted can opener, a small wall-mounted mirror, a four-slice toasting rack for the fire, a cheese grater, an egg beater, a wooden spoon, a game of tiddlywinks, a small library, and a guitar.
+The Spark modem is not wired up properly.
 Under the Hut there is some spare iron and roof flashings, a sheet of clearlight, five lengths of decking timber (two of 100 x 50 H3), and various offcuts.